 Many men with same-sex attractions have a heightened sense of emotional sensitivity which can make them vulnerable to emotional hurt when their high expectations are not met.
 Since we all have different needs and perspectives on life, it is easy to see why two people in the same situation will react differently.
 For one person, a negative situation may be manageable, while for another it is a devastating crisis.

 Some scientists have intently tried to discover scientific proof that same-sex attraction is genetic, and therefore, cannot be changed.
-Some studies hint at a biological component, but have not proven that same-sex attraction is an inborn or biologically-determined characteristic.
+Some studies hint at a biological component, but have not proven that same-sex attraction is simply an inborn or biologically-determined characteristic.

 Biology may play some small role in influencing behavior or feelings.
 Some people seem susceptible to particular actions and may be drawn toward them or become addicted to them more easily than other people.
 (Oaks, p.
 9) One person may be able to dabble with gambling, while another becomes a compulsive gambler.
 Some may drink only socially, while others have an unusual attraction to alcohol.
 Studies indicate that genetics may be a factor in susceptibilities to some behavior-related disorders, such as aggression, obesity, or alcoholism.
 Likewise, there are theories that claim biological predispositions influence the development of homosexual attractions when other life experiences are also present.
 (Friedman and Downey, p.
 149)